 With a full roster of certified yoga instructors, Estes Park Yoga brings the spiritual and physical practice of yoga to all ages and experience levels.
-With all classes integrating movement with mindful breathing, experiences offered include: Ashtanga, Hatha, Vinyasa, Yin, Acro, Kids, and Prenatal.
+With all classes integrating movement with mindful breathing, experiences offered include Ashtanga, Hatha, Vinyasa, Yin, Acro, Kids, and Prenatal.
 There are also a variety of specialty classes – Mommy, Daddy, and Me classes let kids get into yoga, and Yoga for Golfers helps you improve your game out on the links.
-If you’re planning a wedding in Estes Park, there are even gentle yoga, vinyasa flow, or active power yoga courses for brides, the bride and groom or the entire wedding party.
+If you’re planning a wedding in Estes Park, there are even gentle yoga, vinyasa flow, or active power yoga courses for bridesmaids, the bride, groom, or the entire wedding party.
 Because the calming powers of yoga will probably come in handy on your big day …

 Affinity Massage and Wellness Center